Skip to main content

 For residual emissions, you must identify the carbon projects that you want to invest in, and determine the number of carbon credits that you want to purchase.

-You can head to Net Zero Marketplace (or any other carbon market of your choice) to purchase carbon credits.
+You can head to a carbon marketplace to purchase carbon credits.
 Then, use Net Zero Cloud to manage carbon credits and allocate them.
 You can also visualize the impact of ongoing projects and their related cost and availability.

 Now that you are familiar with carbon projects and carbon credits, let’s explore how Net Zero Cloud can help you manage them from start to finish.